themirrazz/lyricsplanner/GhostED.md

 That they'd be sure to give me one hell of a deletin' And that's when my girl to me rejected
 Right after that I got ejected
-Guess that today is just just not my dad
+Guess that today is just just not my day
 I'm not the imposter but they ejected me anyways

 [Chorus]